Address: 57 W Rocks Rd, Norwalk, CT, 06851

 Phone: (203) 229-0465

-Winston Preparatory School (WPS) is an innovative day school (with campuses in Norwalk, CT; Whippany, NJ; New York City; and Dix Hills, NY) for students in the 4th through 12th grade with learning differences such as dyslexia, nonverbal learning disabilities, and executive functioning difficulties.
+Winston Preparatory School (WPS) is an innovative day school (with campuses in Norwalk, CT; Dix Hills, NY; Whippany, NJ; New York City; San Rafael, CA) for students in the 4th through 12th grade with learning differences such as dyslexia, nonverbal learning disabilities, and executive functioning difficulties.

 TIME SENSITIVE - RELATED OPEN HOUSE DATES/TIMES: Winston Preparatory School, Norwalk Campus

 Winston Prep is a highly individualized and responsive setting for students in grades 4 through 12 with learning differences.
 Our unique model of education for the individual provides intense skill remediation while encouraging students to build independence, resilience, responsibility, self-awareness, and self-advocacy.

 Visit www.winstonprep.edu/apply-now to set up a virtual information session and learn more about our school.

 At WPS, their unique model of education for the individual provides intense skill remediation while encouraging students to build independence, resilience, responsibility, self-awareness, and self-advocacy.

 They do this through a process that understands each student, individualizes a program to meet their needs and continually refines this program based on individual progress, while building a powerful sense of community.
 They call this process the Continuous Feedback System.
 This system is designed to deeply understand each student's specific learning profile, including their strengths and potential.